MHamza-Y/qa-automation-test/README.md

-To run this project your machince make sure node and npm is installed then simply clone this and run following command in working directory
+To run this project on your machince, make sure node and npm is installed then simply clone this repo and run following command in working directory

 $ npm install